Home for the Holidays - Farmhouse Christmas 2022

 The cafe curtains were an early holiday addition.
 I bought a classic red toile fabric and sewed them in an afternoon.
 They feel so much more festive than the lemon print I had in here (which I’ll bring back in Spring).
 I’m not a huge fan of red in my home, but this time of year a little bit is really fun.

-decorating with small Christmas trees in the Farmhouse kitchen | the Grit and Polish
+White Farmhouse decorating with small Christmas trees in burlap.

-a cute advent calendar on an open shelf in the Farmhouse kitchen | the Grit and Polish
+a cute advent calendar on an open shelf in the Farmhouse kitchen.

 Our new advent calendar has been the crowd pleaser of the season.
 The tiny drawers are filled with 3 candies each, and every morning the kids run down to the kitchen to open up the next drawer on our countdown to Christmas.